drblah/ubuntu-rootfs/README.md

-Gateworks Ubuntu rootfs and disk image generation script
+Gateworks Arch rootfs and disk image generation script
 ========================================================

-This script is used by Gateworks to generate Ubuntu root filesystem archives and bootable disk images.
+This script is used by AAU to generate Arch root filesystem archives and bootable disk images.

-usage: ubuntu-rootfs.sh <family> <distro>
+usage: arch-rootfs.sh <family> <distro>

         family: venice newport ventana
-        distro: focal eoan bionic xenial trusty
+        distro: arch